Rae Beverley Adlam loses new appeal after 2014 order to repay $12 million

 In November last year, she was also ordered to pay back "all funds derived from the revenue payable or to become payable" by Judge Craig Coxhead, but she appealed this too.

-At the time of her Maori Appellate Court hearing in Rotorua on May 8 this year, Adlam was yet to pay back any of the $12,780,111.75 judgement debt.
+At the time of her Maori Appellate Court hearing in Rotorua on May 8 this year, Adlam was yet to pay back any of the $12,780,111.75 judgment debt.

 Adlam's lawyer Lynne Van argued that she was not able to be charged, stating Adlam had no absolute legal entitlement to the revenue, and it was presently unknown and incapable of being quantified.